flipcoder/siege-tools/README.md

 =======================================

 ## Purpose ##
-Siege Tools is a collection of cross-platform CLI developer tools designed to bring more IDE functionality back to the command line
+Siege Tools is a collection of cross-platform CLI developer tools designed to bring more IDE-like functionality back to the command line.
+It attempts to solve common tedious tasks involved with programming in a way that works with multiple platforms and languages.

 ## Components ##
 - SiegeMake (sgmake)